XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

             }' \
      https://${BACKEND_HOST}/API/v1.9/${PROJECT}/subProject/${SUBPROJECT}:${STREAM}/stagedAsset/${STAGEDASSET}
 ```

+The above call will set both a turbine body and a foundation in the base's docking slots.

 To find the allowable asset IDs for a docking slot, first request the metadata definition
 using the metadata definition ID in `metaDatumId`: